MESIRD/MSActionView/README.md

 # MSActionView
-MSActionView is a simple action view based on table view
+MSActionView is a simple action sheet based on table view